 "If each household has at least one person who is PFA-trained, then that person can support that family, and even their neighbours, to cope with distress...
 In a sense, it builds community resilience."

 While PFA is a basic course, the SRC will offer a more comprehensive Community-based Psycho-social Support Training later this year to assess and certify PFA trainees.

 Have you done your part in building community resilience as well as your own personal resilience?
 Check out Mr Haikel's TD checklist to find out:

 ♦ Have you offered your help to a stranger who needed it?

 ♦ Have you approached and comforted someone who was crying?

 ♦ Have you truly listened to someone with your heart and mind (with empathy)?

 ♦ Can you recognise the signs of someone in distress?

 ♦ Do you know what are the available resources in your community for someone who requires psychological support?

-♦ Do you practise self-care by keeping yourself hydrated and getting enough sleep to keep a positive mindset?
+♦ Do you guys practise self-care by keeping yourself hydrated and getting enough sleep to keep a positive mindset?